unexpectedjs/unexpected/site/assertions/any-to-be-undefined.md

 expect(undefined, 'to be undefined');
 ```

-We will get the following error if we make an incorrect assumption.
+We will get the following error if we make an incorrect assumption:

 ```javascript
 expect('Hello world', 'to be undefined');